george-hawkins/blender-donut-notebook/README.md

 ![xxx](keyboard-and-mouse.png)

-As an enthusiastic Mac user, this setup isn't very normal.
+As an enthusiastic Mac user, this setup isn't very normal for me.
 And even on other platforms, I've used scroll wheel mice but rarely, if ever, used it as a clickable third button.
 Similarly, I've never used the NumPad even when available.
 As a software developer, I do use the function keys in my IDE but I can imagine many people have never touched them.
 However, in Blender, I've found myself continuously using the third mouse button, the NumPad and the function keys (or, to be more precise, just `F12` so far).

 Learning the shortcut keys is also pretty essential or you end up spending all your time looking for things in menus.